hashicorp/vagrant/website/source/docs/provisioning/basic_usage.html.md

 your machine, there is a standard usage pattern as well as some important points common to all provisioners that are important to know.

+## Options

+Every Vagrant provisioner accepts a few base options.
+The only required option is what type a provisioner is:

+* `name` (string) - The name of the provisioner.
+Note: if no `type` option is given, this option _must_ be the type of provisioner it is.
+If you wish to give it a different name you must also set the `type` option to define the kind of provisioner.
+* `type` (string) - The class of provisioner to configure. (i.e. `"shell"` or `"file"`)
+* `before` (string or symbol) - The exact name of an already defined provisioner that _this_ provisioner should run before.
+If defined as a symbol, its only valid values are `:each` or `:all`, which makes the provisioner run before each and every root provisioner, or before all provisioners respectively.
+* `after` (string or symbol) - The exact name of an already defined provisioner that _this_ provisioner should run after.
+If defined as a symbol, its only valid values are `:each` or `:all`, which makes the provisioner run after each and every root provisioner, or before all provisioners respectively.

+More information about `before` and `after` options can be read [below](#dependency-provisioners).

 ## Configuration

 First, every provisioner is configured within your